‘Keeping Up With The Kardashians’ Scott Disick Screams At Corey Gamble Over Incident With Daughter Penelope

 The publication reported that the family matriarch once stated, “You know, I’ve done that twice and it didn’t work out so well.
 So I don’t know — you never know.
 I’m going to take a page out of Goldie and Kurt’s book (Goldie Hawn and Kurt Russell, who have been a couple for 36 years without ever officially tying the knot).
 Or Kourtney’s book.
 I think as long as things are going so well, why ruffle it up?”

-Kourtney Kardashian never married her lover of ten years, Scott Disick, despite having three children together.
+Kourtney Kardashian never married her lover of 10 years, Scott Disick, despite having three children with him.
 The couple shares custody of Mason, Penelope, and Reign.
-While Kourtney is presently single, Scott Disick has been in a relationship with model Sofia Richie, daughter of Grammy-winning artist Lionel Richie, since May 2017.
-The Inquisitr recently reported the couple spent a PDA-filled night out together.
+While Kourtney is presently single, Scott Disick has been in a relationship with model Sofia Richie, daughter of Grammy-winning artist Lionel Richie, since May of 2017.
+The Inquisitr previously reported that the couple had recently spent a PDA-filled night out together.

-Scott Disick also stars in the home renovation series Flip It Like Disick, where he takes run-down properties, fixes them and then resells them for a profit.
+Scott Disick also stars in the home renovation series Flip It Like Disick, wherein he takes rundown properties, fixes them, and then resells them for a profit.
 The show airs on E!
 Entertainment Television at 10 p.m.
-EST, right after Keeping Up With the Kardashians, which airs Sundays at 9 p.m.
-EST.
+EST, right after Keeping Up with the Kardashians.